_____________________________________________________________________________________RESIDENT ENROLLMENT PROCEDURES

 D. Dental Assessment (New K-1 Enrollees) - Proof of dental oral assessment required before the first day of school.

-E. Hearing & Vision Screening (K Only) - Proof of hearing & vision screening required before the first day of school.
+E. Hearing & Vision Screening (K and 1st Gr.
+Only) - Proof of hearing & vision screening required before the first day of school.

 F. Additional documentation, such as a divorce decree or other official documents that specify custodial rights may be necessary.